tiffanyfay/tiffanyfay/README.md

 ### Hi there 👋

 Hi, I'm Tiffany.
-I am a CNCF Ambassador, technology advocate, technical content creator, and community enabler in the Cloud Native space.
-I most recently was a senior developer advocate at VMware.
-I also formerly worked as a software developer and developer advocate at Amazon, Docker, and Intel.
+I am a Senior Developer Advocate at Grafana Labs and a CNCF Ambassador.
+I also formerly worked as a software developer and developer advocate at VMware, Amazon, Docker, and Intel.
 Before that, I graduated from Georgia Tech with a degree in electrical engineering.

 In my free time, I like to [travel](https://instagram.com/_tiffanyfay_) and [dabble in photography](https://instagram.com/tiffanyfayj).